neilenns/mobiflight-docs/content/boards/recommended/raspberry-pi-pico/index.md

 | [Stepper](/devices/stepper-motor)                        |   6   |                                                                                                                                                                                                               |

 > [!WARNING]
 > The Raspberry Pi Pico uses 3.3V for its digital signals.
-Certain output devices, most notably the MAX7219
-> 7-segment LED driver chip, require 5V digital signals.
-If you plan to use those devices with the Pico, you will
-> need to add a level shifter to your build.
+Certain output devices, including the MAX7219 7-segment LED driver chip and all LCDs, require 5V digital signals.
+If you plan to use those devices with the Pico, you will need to add a level shifter to your build.

 ## Pinout